cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ### Forks

 If you are a core contributor, you may want to fetch changes from a forked repository.
-To make that easier, we have a script that will add the new remote and checkout the fork's brach.
+To make that easier, we have a script that will add the new remote and checkout the fork's branch.
 It can be invoked with:

 ```
 $ ./scripts/remote_branch.sh remote-name remote-branch-name